IBM/nodejs-express-app/README.md

 ## Verifying that your cloud app is working

-Internally, this starter app communicates on port 3000, but the exposed URL for your running application is determined by the runtime platform (Kubernetes, OpenShift, or Cloud Foundry).
+Internally, this starter app communicates on port 3000, but the exposed URL for your running application is determined by the runtime platform (Kubernetes or OpenShift).
 You can find a link to your running application in these ways:
 - Look for the link in the App details view for your app in the IBM Cloud console.
 - Look in the deployment logs that are produced by the deployment stage of your automated pipeline.
 See [Debugging your cloud app](#Debugging-your-cloud-app) for details about how to find these logs.
 - Look at the terminal output after you successfully run the `ibmcloud dev create` command.